bigdatainsight/mcp-chatbot/src/mcp_server_research/README.md

 The server stores paper information in JSON format organized by search topics, allowing for efficient retrieval and cross-referencing of academic papers.

+> [!INFO]
+> This server runs on SSE (Server-Sent Events) transport on port 8001 by default, providing real-time communication capabilities.

 ### Available Tools

 - `search_papers` - Searches arXiv for papers on a given topic and stores their information locally.